masoommulla/hackathon-registration/README.md

 │ ├── app.js # Logic and data for the registration portal
 │ └── style.css # Styling for the registration portal
 ├── .env # Secure environment variables (private)
+├── scripts
-├── init-database.js # Script to set up and seed the database ├── package.json # Project metadata and dependencies
+| └──init-database.js # Script to set up and seed the database
+├── package.json # Project metadata and dependencies
 ├── server.js # The main Express.js backend server
 └── README.md # This file!